 - But if you can sit with it and just notice the associations you have with that word

-- Then think about when you’ve lost weight in the past
+- Think about when you’ve lost weight in the past

 - What did you miss about being overweight